randyoyarzabal/chief/docs/README.md

 - `chief.update` to pull the latest version or set `CHIEF_CFG_AUTOCHECK_UPDATES=true`
 - `chief.bash_profile` to edit your .bash_profile file.
 - `chief.bashrc` to edit your .bashrc file.
-- `chief.* -?` to display the help-text for any chief command.
+- `chief.* -?` to display the help text for any chief command.
 - `type chief.*` on any command if you're curious or want to reuse the internal functions.

 **Notes:**

 - `chief.plugin`, `chief.bash_profile`, and `chief.bashrc` will automatically load (source) if changes are detected.
-There's no need to restart your terminal!
+You don't need to restart your terminal anymore!
 - You can enable the above text in Chief by setting `CHIEF_CFG_HINTS=true`

 **Don't have a git-aware prompt?** Try Chief's custom prompt, set `CHIEF_CFG_PROMPT=true`.